-If you were ignored, neglected, or shut out as a child from the adult(s) you were closest to, you would likely often feel confused and insecure.
-You still need validation, happiness, love, trust, security, etc. But you didn’t get them from your mother or whoever it was in charge of taking care of you as a child.
+If you’ve been ignored, neglected, or shut out as a child from the adult(s) you’re closest to, you will likely often feel confused and insecure.
+You still need validation, happiness, love, trust, security, etc. But you haven’t been able to get them from your mother or whoever in charge of taking care of you as a child.

-You may have been provided such as you weren’t left to starve, you had a roof over your head, but you weren’t cared for or nurtured in the way a child needs.
+You may have been provided such as you haven’t been left to starve, have a roof over your head, but you haven’t been cared for or nurtured in the way a child needs.
 Then your emotional needs may not have been fully met as a child.

 How It May Affect You

-When you grow up and begin to form relationships with other people, you may find that you don’t understand what other people need emotionally because you weren’t given what you needed growing up.
+When you grow up and begin to form relationships with other people, you may find that you don’t understand what other people need emotionally because your own emotional needs haven’t been met growing up.

 If you can understand that people will depend on you to provide them with positive emotions, you often don’t know how to do it.
 It will take some trial and error, and you may end up with a bad reputation when it comes to emotional availability by the time you learn how to get it right.

 There is another extreme, as well.
-Think of the kid you probably knew growing up who lived in his mother’s shadow.
-She did everything but breathe for him, and if she could have figured out how to do that, she’d have done that too.
-She told her child that he was perfect, that nothing was ever his fault, and he was perfect in every way.
+Think of the kid growing up in his mother’s shadow.
+She does everything but breathe for him, and if she can figure out how to do that, she will have done that too.
+She’s told her child that he’s perfect, that nothing is ever his fault.

-He likely developed an over-attachment because of this, and his emotions were heavily dependent upon what his mother said and did, which likely continued into adulthood.
+He has likely developed an over-attachment because of this, and his emotions are heavily dependent upon what his mother says and does, which likely has continued into adulthood.

 How It May Affect You

-When that child grows up, there is a good chance that he will seek total emotional dependence.
-He may rely too heavily on a friend or romantic partner to give him validation because he’s never had to provide those feelings for himself.
+When that child grows up, there is a good chance that he will be emotionally dependent.
+He may rely too heavily on a friend or romantic partner to give him validation because he’s never had to address those feelings for himself.

 This person may find that people detach from him because it’s too much work.
 It’s draining to have to provide validity to someone constantly.

-Constantly telling them that they are unique, loved, or safe, often while getting very little in return.
-This makes people give up and emotionally detach.
+Constantly telling them that they are unique, loved, or safe, often while getting very little in return makes people give up and emotionally detach.

 Learn How to Emotionally Support Yourself